yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_cert_intro.md

 The ability to run API Gateway in FIPS mode is a licensable option of the standard version and must be specifically ordered.
 It is possible to enable or disable FIPS mode as required.
 For more information on running in FIPS mode, see
 [Run API Gateway in FIPS mode](/docs/apigtw_security/admin_fips/).

 You can run the FIPS Compliance Validation Tool from Policy Studio to check that a configuration is FIPS compliant.
 This tool is available from the **Tools > Check Security Constraints > FIPS** menu option.

 For more information on running the tool, see [Compliance validation tools](/docs/apigw_poldev/general_validation_tools/).
-For guidance on compliant settings for Policy Studio filters, see [*Compliant settings for filters* on page 1](../compliance_appendix.htm).
+For guidance on compliant settings for Policy Studio filters, see [Compliant settings for filters](/docs/apimgmt_security/compliance_appendix/).

 ### API Portal FIPS compliance